-MA-20 Housing Market Analysis: Condition of Housing - 91.210(a)
+MA-20 Housing Market Analysis: Condition of Housing - 91.210(a) Introduction

 The prevalent issue in Scranton is affordability and condition of housing.
 The condition is related to age of housing stock and deferred maintenance.
 The greatest need for housing assistance is associated with affordability.
 There is a total of 13,929 renters in Scranton.
 For renters, 3,600 (25.8%) households experienced a housing cost burden greater than 50% AMI and 6,095 (43.7%) households experienced a housing cost burden greater than 30% AMI.
 There is a total of 15,017 homeowners in Scranton.
-For homeowners, 1,539 (10.2%) households experienced a housing cost burden greater than 3,168 (21.1%) households experienced a housing cost burden greater than 3,168 (21.1%) households experienced a housing cost burden greater than 30% AMI.
+For homeowners, 1,539 (10.2%) households experienced a housing cost burden greater than 50% AMI and 3,168 (21.1%) households experienced a housing cost burden greater than 30% AMI.
 These statistics are supported by consultations, interviews and surveys; that point to the lack of affordable, accessible, decent, and safe housing as the largest unmet housing need and a problem in the City.